ZE3kr/Full-Site-Cache-for-KeyCDN/readme.txt

 = Different API Key for Each Site =

-KeyCDN has Zone Limit, so if you has too many sites in your multisite, you have to use it.
+KeyCDN has Zone Limit, so if your has too many site in your multisite, you have to use it.

 This plugin can use different API Key for each site: